martinsolent/bdats_2/docs/portfolio.md

 ![](./images/alexander-grey-tn57JI3CewI-unsplash.jpg)

-Throughout the apprenticeship you will need to keep a portfolio of work mapped to the standard KSBs, in Gateway, the final on-progreamme module in 3rd (Level 6), you will submit a Portfolio of **select a final 6 discrete pieces for the Professional Discussion** underpinned by a portfolio assessment element 2 (AE2)
+Throughout the apprenticeship you will need to keep a portfolio of work mapped to the standard KSBs, in Gateway COM628 module, the final on-programme module in 3rd (Level 6), you will submit a Portfolio of select a final 6 discrete pieces for the Professional Discussion underpinned by a portfolio assessment element 2 (AE2)

 * apprentices must compile a portfolio of evidence during the on-programme period of the apprenticeship.